MikolajBryksa/dooit/README.md

 # Dooit

 Dooit is a **management tool** designed to help you create and maintain a system of good habits.
-With Dooit, you can easily track your daily tasks, weight changes, current expenses, plans and things to buy.
+With Dooit, you can easily track your daily progress of any activity.
+With just a few clicks, you can define your new goal.

 ## Tech Stack

-- **React Native** for building the mobile application.
+- **React Native** for building the mobile application
-- **Realm** for local database management.
+- **Realm** for local database management
-- **Java** for Android-specific development.
+- **Java** for Android-specific development

 ## Features

+- Full functionality without network access
+- Creating and managing a habit system
+- Tracking progress toward daily goals
+- English and Polish languages
-- Create and manage tasks and plans.
+- Customizable clock and calendar
-- Track your progress and maintain good habits.
+- Light and dark theme
-- Offline support with Realm database.
-- Easy-to-use interface built with React Native.
+- Layout based on Material Design

 ## Setup